Sonari Airport

 Sonari Airport (IATA: IXW, ICAO: VEJS), also known as Jamshedpur Airport, is a domestic airport in Jamshedpur, Jharkhand, India, owned by Tata Steel.
 It is located approximately 4.4 km from the city centre.
 It is the main airport serving the city of Jamshedpur and adjoining regions.
 The airport was in commercial operations until 2016, when the operations from the airport was ceased.
 After efforts taken by the Ministry of Civil Aviation, Government of Jharkhand and Tata Steel, The Directorate General of Civil Aviation (DGCA) granted licence to the airport for public use on 25 January 2023.
-It reopened for commercial operations between Kolkata & Bhubaneswar from 31 January 2023.
+It reopened for commercial operations between Kolkata and Bhubaneswar from 31 January 2023.

 History

 The airport was opened in 1940 by the Tata Group and gave the ownership to its subsidiary, Tata Steel.
 In past years, the airport was served by airlines like Kingfisher Airlines and MDLR Airlines, which discontinued services due to various reasons despite recording good traffic.
 While MDLR ceased operations due to internal issues, Kingfisher had to discontinue services in November 2009 after load restrictions were imposed due to the short length of the runway.
 Since Kingfisher operated larger ATR-42 and ATR-72 aircraft respectively, operations became unviable.
 Scheduled flights were supposed to begin in 2018 under the government's UDAN Scheme, however, this did not take place.
 After efforts from the Ministry of Civil Aviation, Government of Jharkhand and Tata Steel, the airport has been reopened on 31 January 2023, with flight services provided by the new low-cost regional airline, IndiaOne Air, to Kolkata and Bhubaneswar.